SDOT braces for closing the lower Duwamish Waterway bridge too, if cracks on the West Seattle high bridge worsen

-As if the West Seattle Bridge closure is isn’t bad enough, the city is writing contingency plans to close the lower swing bridge too, in case growing cracks drive the overhead span to the brink of collapse.
+As if the West Seattle Bridge closure isn’t bad enough, the city is writing contingency plans to close the lower swing bridge too, in case growing cracks drive the overhead span to the brink of collapse.

 A low-bridge closure would divert the remaining 8,000 to 15,000 daily vehicles that still cross the Duwamish Waterway there.
 The low bridge is restricted to buses, freight, emergency vehicles and longshore workers, but is also used by other drivers when police aren’t watching.